Media Studies (MA)

 Your master's programme will qualify you for various roles in the media, cultural organisations and government institutions, depending on the specialisation you have chosen.
 You will also be qualified to continue in academic research and may be able to apply for a PhD programme.

-To find out more about your career prospectus, please check the career page of the specialisation of your interest.
+To find out more about your career prospects, please check the career page of the specialisation of your interest.

 Laura van Gelder